ascalaphusprod/whu-assets/README.md

 ## Project

-Wardbridge Heights University (WHU) is an original fictional setting — a private university in Wardbridge, Massachusetts, with its own characters, history, culture, and lore.
+Wardbridge Heights University (WHU) is an original fictional setting — an university in the fictional town of Wardbridge, Massachusetts, with its own characters, history, culture, and lore.
 The WHU Board is an interactive web experience built around this world.

 ## Asset Categories